chambersandpartners/BlackJackDeveloperTest/README.md

 Create an API for the website which plays hands of BlackJack

+Valid Suits are:
-Valid Suits are Hearts, Diamonds, Spades, Clubs
+Hearts, Diamonds, Spades, Clubs

-Valid Face values are Ace, Two, Three, Four, Five, Six, Seven, Eight, Nine, Ten, Jack, Queen, King
+Valid Face values are:
+Ace, Two, Three, Four, Five, Six, Seven, Eight, Nine, Ten, Jack, Queen, King

 A Card Consists of A Suit and a Face Value